Nicktz/fmxdat/README.md

 > The README is you diary as you proceed, and your manual when you
 > return to your project in the future.

+Use it as (note - the folder must be empty - you cannot have multiple projects in a single folder.):

+    make_project(FilePath = "C:/Lets/Go/Now", ProjNam = "Projeesss")